-- 60.1 Where a Tribunal makes any adverse finding and/or order against a member, firm, affiliate or relevant person under the Disciplinary Bye-laws, the finding and/or order shall be published, as soon as practicable.
-If the finding and/or order of the Tribunal is published before the expiry of the 28 days within which an application for permission to appeal may be made pursuant to IDR 61.1 or 62.2 any publication shall make clear that such an order may be subject to appeal. - 60.2 The record of decision of a Tribunal shall not be published until after the expiry of the period allowed for an application for permission to appeal to be made and shall be published as soon as reasonably practicable thereafter if no such an application has been made. - 60.3 If an application for permission to appeal has been made against one or more orders made by a Tribunal, the record of decision of the Tribunal shall not be published unless, and until, either the application for permission to appeal is refused, the appeal is abandoned or the subsequent appeal is dismissed by an Appeal Panel. - 60.4 Unless the Tribunal otherwise directs, the record of decision of the Tribunal shall state the name of the member, firm, affiliate or relevant person and describe the finding made and the order(s) (if any) made against them but need not include the name of any other person or body concerned in the formal allegations.

-- 60.5 Where a Tribunal dismisses all formal allegations, the order and record of decision of the Tribunal shall only be published if the member, firm, affiliate or relevant person so requests. - 60.6 Where published, an order of a Tribunal (including a settlement order or interim order) shall remain published on ICAEW's website remain on the ICAEW Disciplinary Database for the period specified in the ICAEW Disciplinary Database policy.
+- 59.1 Where a Tribunal makes any adverse finding and/or order against a member, firm, affiliate or relevant person under the Disciplinary Bye-laws, the finding and/or order shall be published, as soon as practicable.
+If the finding and/or order of the Tribunal is published before the expiry of the 28 days within which an application for permission to appeal may be made pursuant to IDR 61.1 or 61.2 any publication shall make clear that such an order may be subject to appeal. - 59.2 The record of decision of a Tribunal shall not be published until after the expiry of the period allowed for an application for permission to appeal to be made and shall be published as soon as reasonably practicable thereafter if no such an application has been made. - 59.3 If an application for permission to appeal has been made against one or more orders made by a Tribunal, the record of decision of the Tribunal shall not be published unless, and until, either the application for permission to appeal is refused, the appeal is abandoned or the subsequent appeal is dismissed by an Appeal Panel. - 59.4 Unless the Tribunal otherwise directs, the record of decision of the Tribunal shall state the name of the member, firm, affiliate or relevant person, the bye-law and/or regulation under which the formal allegation(s) were brought and describe the finding(s) and the order(s) (if any) made against them.
+The published record of decision need not include the name of any other person or body concerned in the formal allegations. - 59.5 Where a Tribunal dismisses all formal allegations, the order and record of decision of the Tribunal shall only be published if the member, firm, affiliate or relevant person so requests. - 59.6 Where published, an order of a Tribunal (including a settlement order or interim order) shall remain published on the ICAEW Disciplinary Database for the period specified in the ICAEW Disciplinary Database policy.